Simon-K-Schaefer/ManifoldX/README.md

 # ManifoldX
-A wrapper and analysis pipeline for parallelized FoldX workflows for high perfomance computing (HPC) to analyse 3 dimensional protein complex structures.
+A wrapper and analysis pipeline for parallelized FoldX workflows for high performance computing (HPC) to analyse 3 dimensional protein complex structures.
 The pipeline involves file cleanup and repair, automated data curation, and a tabular summary of results.
-This Version of the pipeline utilises the FoldX PSSM algoritm to substitute subsequently every position in 2 interacting proteins chains with Ala or alternatively with every of the 20 natural AA to calculate the interaction energies between both protein chains and the influence on the stability of each chain.
-This identifies important interaction residues in an automated way to map protein protein interfaces.
+This version of the pipeline utilises the FoldX PSSM algorithm to substitute subsequently every position in 2 interacting proteins chains with Ala or alternatively with each of the 20 natural AA to calculate the interaction energies between both protein chains and the influence on the stability of each chain.
+This identifies important interaction residues in an automated way to map protein-protein interfaces.

 ## Hardware Requirements
 ManifoldX scales with CPU core counts and hardware requirements and calculation times scales accordingly.
-The software produces a large output data folder containing all mutant structures and sufficent free disk space (10gb+) is highly recommended to avoid errors.
+The software produces a large output data folder containing all mutant structures and sufficient free disk space (10gb+) is highly recommended to avoid errors.
 Software was tested for Ubuntu 20 LTS and newer versions.

 ## Dependencies